Stencyl/stencylpedia/chapter-3/challenge.md

 A short delay between ball launches. | ---
 Blocks that change color and make a sound, when they collide with the ball. | ![breakout-screenshot-bouncing-ball](http://static.stencyl.com/pedia2/ch3/challenge/image11.png)

-#### Here's a Head Start
+## Start with this Project
-We’ve created a basic Kit with graphics, sounds, and a Scene to get you started and so you don't need to import any game resources.
+To help you get started, we’ve created a basic Kit with graphics, sounds, and a Scene to get you started and so you don't need to import any game resources.
 Just write the logic.

 [Download the Project](http://static.stencyl.com/pedia2/ch3/challenge/Chapter%203%20Challenge.zip) - CURRENTLY UNIMPORTABLE INTO 3.3+.
 WE WILL REBUILD IT.